mengdong/mapr-streams-mxnet-face/README.md

 # mapr-streams-mxnet-face
-implement mxnet face with mapr streams for near real time face detection and prediction with deep learning models
+implement mxnet face and insightface with mapr streams for near real time face detection and recognition with deep learning models